-Leon Lincoln, VF CorporationLeon Lincoln is a Technical Solutions Engineer at VF Corporation which is an American worldwide apparel and footwear company founded in 1899 and headquartered in Greensboro, North Carolina; VF owns brands such as Jansport, Kipling, Lee, Lucy, Majestic, Napapijri, Nautica, Reef, The North Face, Timberland, Vans and Wrangler.
-Currently stationed at Timberlands HQ in Stratham, NH, Leon supports the Macintosh infrastructure environment, operational support and device management leveraging JAMF Pro environment (formally Casper) for the east coasts brands of VF Corporation along with global support as needed.
-With over thirty years experience in developing and managing the Mac environment for such companies as the Broad Institute of MIT and Harvard, New England Journal of Medicine/Mass Medical Society and many different printing companies, Leon has worked as a System Administrator and Desktop Support Engineer over the years and has worked with every Mac OS from Apple since 1984 to Present, and has supported the Windows, Linux and Google Apps environments for the different companies he has worked over the years.
+Leon Lincoln, VF CorporationLeon Lincoln is a Solutions Delivery Engineer - Elevated Design at VF Corporation which is an American worldwide apparel and footwear company founded in 1899 and headquartered in Greensboro, North Carolina; VF owns brands such as Jansport, Kipling, Lee, Majestic, Napapijri, Reef, The North Face, Timberland, Vans, Wrangler and Dickies.
+Stationed at Timberlands HQ in Stratham, NH, Leon supports the Macintosh infrastructure environment, operational support and device management leveraging JAMF Pro environment along with global support for the designers.
+With over thirty years experience in developing and managing the Mac environment for such companies as the Broad Institute of MIT and Harvard, New England Journal of Medicine/Mass Medical Society and many different printing companies, Leon has worked as a System Administrator and Desktop Support Engineer over the years and has worked with every Mac OS from Apple since 1984 to Present.

 Neil Ticktin, MacTech MagazineNeil not only plays host for all MacTech events, but aids the session chairs for all MacTech events (over 100 events since 2010).
 Neil has been the Editor-in-Chief and Publisher of MacTech Magazine since 1992.
 With both a technical and business background, Neil has authored hundreds of articles including most of MacTech's well known benchmarking articles on productivity applications, virtualization, and performance products.